-Composing for Oboe Composing for a Specific Instruments >
+Composing for Oboe Composing for Specific Instruments >

 Guidance on composing for oboe.
-BCMG oboist Melinda Maxwell talks on video about composing for oboe: the range, traditional and extended techniques and composing idiomatically for the instrument.
+BCMG oboist Melinda Maxwell talks about composing for oboe: the range, traditional and extended techniques and composing idiomatically for the instrument.

 Activity Panel